foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 The cloud model says: *your secrets live on their servers, trust them.* What `sshwgpg` (and the rest of the [OpenPGP ID](/solutions/openpgp-id/) chain) makes possible is the opposite: **servers cannot read your secrets without the key you hold in your hand.** They can no longer manipulate your data behind your back; you take the control back, in literal physical form, through a small key on a small reader.

-Everything in this chain is **free software, auditable, packaged for Debian.**
+Everything in this chain is **free software, auditable, and ships in our Djibian packages.**

 ## Going further